Split a C string on whitespace

 #include <stdlib.h>

-#define SKIP(p) while (*p && isspace (*p)) p++
+#define SKIP(p) while (*p && isspace (*p)) { p++; }

-#define WANT(p) *p && !isspace (*p)
+#define WANT(p) *p && ! isspace (*p)

-/* Count the number of arguments. */
+/* This counts the number of arguments in "input". */

 static int count_args (const char * input)